art-abdulwadud/Qnotepad/README.md

 # A fullstack web-app with React and Firebase(Firestore)

-[Qnotepad](https://qnotepad.netlify.com/) is a small web-app for saving normal plain notes and with an extra feature for saving Quran studies in an organized manner.
+[Qnotepad](https://qnotepad.netlify.com/) is a small web-app for saving normal plain notes and with an extra feature for saving Quran studies in an organized manner, created simply for educational purposes.

 [Have a look](https://qnotepad.netlify.com/)